 - Vancouver Island University

-- TBD: COPPUL sends out allocation lists to potential Archive Holders.
+- 18 Sep 2020: COPPUL issues allocation lists to potential Archive Holders.

-- TBD: Archive Holders have performed volume-level validation and confirmed their commitments.
+- 01 Dec 2020: Archive Holders have confirmed their commitments.
 Archive Holders can start transferring materials to secure, non-public storage and updating their bibliographic records.